peter88213/novelibre/README.md

   When plotting, descriptions of these stages can be entered, from which *noveltree* can generate its own documentation.
 Prefabricated structural models can also be imported from templates.
-- *noveltree* also allows you to create and document an **underlying structure of arcs** (character arcs or storylines) apart from the chapters and sections.
+- *noveltree* also allows you to create and document an **underlying structure of arcs** (e.g. character arcs or storylines) apart from the chapters and sections.
 This can then be linked to the sections of the novel text.
 - To keep track of progress, the **word count** and the **completion status** of the sections are displayed.
 - Individual chapters and sections can be flagged as "unused" to exclude them from document export.